-High Volume Exhaust fan

-MAXXAIR VENT FAN

-Model 00-06201-005

-MAXXAIR CORP.

-Corporate Headquarters 5513 West Sligh Ave

-Tampa, FL 33634
+MAXXAIR VENT FAN Model 00-06201-005 MAXXAIR CORP.
+Corporate Headquarters 5513 West Sligh Ave Tampa, FL 33634

 The MaxxFan is a unique, one-of-a kind ventilation system that keeps your RV interior safe from any weather- rain or shine.
 It circulates hot, musty air out - at any time - in any weather.
-It includes a built in rain shield that moves

-Button (on/off) Handle into position, automatically, every time the MaxxFan vent is opened.
+It includes a built in rain shield that moves into position, automatically, every time the MaxxFan vent is opened.
 Best of all, this rain shield tucks away when the MaxxFan is closed, providing a low profile, euro-style appearance.